 Go and see this film — not out of loyalty to the local industry but because it is genuinely funny.– Graham Adams reviewing Scarfies in Metro, August 1999

 Available to buy and rent from NZ Film On Demand

-Soundtrack features songs from label Flying Nun: including tracks by The Clean, The Chills, Straitjacket Fits, Look Blue go Purple and The 3Ds
+Soundtrack features music from label Flying Nun, including songs by The Clean, The Chills, Straitjacket Fits, Look Blue go Purple and The 3Ds